Admissions

 SMSSP student in front of computer

-Stanford Middle School Scholars Program is open to low-income students currently in grades 6 or 7 who reside in and attend school in the United States.
+Stanford Middle School Scholars Program is open to students from low-income backgrounds currently in grades 6 or 7 who reside in and attend school in the United States.
+Applicants should be interested in or planning to apply to an academically rigorous high school or summer enrichment program.
 Scholars are required to attend both the summer and fall semester components of the program.
-Applicants should be interested in or planning to attend a college preparatory, academically rigorous high school.
+Admitted students’ families typically have household incomes under $90,000.
+The average household income of enrolled Scholars’ families has been $55,000.

 Application Deadline